Malvern Bancorp (NASDAQ:MLVF) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Malvern Bancorp (NASDAQ:MLVF – Get Rating) in a research note issued to investors on Saturday.
-The firm issued a hold rating on the savings and loans company’s stock.
+Stock analysts at StockNews.com started coverage on shares of Malvern Bancorp (NASDAQ:MLVF – Get Rating) in a research note issued to investors on Sunday.
+The firm set a “hold” rating on the savings and loans company’s stock.

 Institutional Trading of Malvern Bancorp